Tuesday, November 26, 2024

 Copyright © Stephen E. Jones[1]

-This is the fourth installment of #49, "Prehistory of the Shroud (6)," of my series, "The evidence is overwhelming that the Turin Shroud is Jesus' burial sheet!"
+This is #49, "Prehistory of the Shroud (6)," of my series, "The evidence is overwhelming that the Turin Shroud is Jesus' burial sheet!"
 This post is based on my "Chronology of the Turin Shroud: Eleventh century."
 For more information about this "overwhelming" series, see the "Main index #1."

 Newcomers start with: "The Turin Shroud in a nutshell"